David Powlison: Publications

 With Joe Hox as co-author, Powlison also published several children's books, including Zoe’s Hiding Place: When You Are Anxious; Jax’s Tail Twitches: When You Are Angry; Gus Loses His Grip: When You Want Something Too Much; and Buster Tries to Bail: When You Are Stressed.

 Powlison also wrote many short pamphlets that are still available in print and online, including Overcoming Anxiety: Relief for Worried People; Sexual Assault: Healing Steps for Victims; Facing Death with Hope: Living for What Lasts; and Breaking the Addictive Cycle: Deadly Obsessions or Simple Pleasures?

 Personal life and death

 Powlison met his wife, Nancy Gardner, shortly after his conversion, and they married in the late 1970s.
 The couple had three children.
 He died at his home in Glenside, Pennsylvania, on June 7, 2019, after a battle with pancreatic cancer.

-Legacy

-Powlison had a strong influence on many counselors and pastors through his writing and teaching.
-He is widely credited with shaping the modern biblical counseling movement into a more reflective and grace-centered ministry.